ansible-collections/vmware.vmware_rest/docs/vmware.vmware_rest.vcenter_vm_hardware_disk_module.rst

 Synopsis
 --------
-- Manage the disk of a VM
+- Updates the configuration of a virtual disk.
+An update {@term operation} can be used to detach the existing VMDK file and attach another VMDK file to the virtual machine.